Skip to main content

 Park History

-The Sierra de las Nieves was designated a UNESCO Biosphere Reserve in 1995, recognizing the global significance of the Spanish fir forest.
-The national park was established by Law 5/2021 on April 13, 2021—Spain's 16th national park and its first new one since 1999.
-The long campaign for national park status was driven by conservation organizations, particularly in response to ongoing threats from overgrazing, logging, and water extraction.
+The Sierra de las Nieves was designated a UNESCO Biosphere Reserve in 1995, recognising the global significance of the Spanish fir forest.
+[1] The national park was established by Law 5/2021, receiving royal assent on 1 July 2021—Spain's sixteenth national park and its first new one since 1999, and the first national park in the province of Málaga.
+The long campaign for national park status was driven by conservation organisations, particularly in response to ongoing threats from overgrazing, logging, and water extraction.
 The Junta de Andalucía and the national MITECO manage the park jointly.

 Major Trails And Attractions

-The summit of Torrecilla (1,919 m) via the Puerto de los Pilones trail offers panoramic views over the Mediterranean coast and the African coast on clear days.
-The Puerto del Saucillo area provides excellent access to the pinsapar (Spanish fir forest).
+The summit of Torrecilla (1,919 m) via the Puerto de los Pilones trail offers panoramic views over the Mediterranean coast and, on clear days, the African coast.
+[1] The Puerto del Saucillo area provides excellent access to the pinsapar (Spanish fir forest).
 The PR-A 41 circuit trail through the pinsapar is the most popular hiking route.
 The Río Turón gorge offers canyon hiking in the park's north.
 Ronda—one of Spain's most dramatic cities, perched above the El Tajo gorge—is the main cultural gateway.
 Wildlife observation, particularly Spanish ibex and raptors, is excellent year-round.

 Visitor Facilities And Travel

 The park is accessed from Ronda (main gateway), Yunquera, and El Burgo, all accessible by road.
-Ronda has rail connections to Málaga (approximately 90 min) and good road connections to Málaga airport (90 km).
-Visitor centers operate in Ronda and Yunquera.
+Ronda has rail connections to Málaga (approximately 90 min) and good road connections to Málaga airport (approximately 90 km).
+Visitor centres operate in Ronda and Yunquera.
 Hotels and rural accommodation (casas rurales) are available throughout the area, with Ronda offering the widest range.
 The park is open year-round; spring and autumn are optimal for hiking.
 Summer is suitable at higher elevations.
-The pinsapar is most atmospheric in autumn when leaves of the understory turn and winter when snow highlights the firs.
+The pinsapar is most atmospheric in autumn and when winter snow highlights the firs.

 Conservation And Sustainability

 The Spanish fir forest is critically threatened by climate change: warming and drying of the Mediterranean climate is reducing the cool, moist microclimate conditions the trees require.
 Monitoring shows fir regeneration is failing in the warmer, lower parts of the forest's range.
-Overgrazing by goats (both feral and livestock) destroys fir seedlings and inhibits regeneration—a management priority for ICN.
+[1] Overgrazing by goats destroys fir seedlings and inhibits regeneration—a management priority.
 Wildfire risk is increasing.
-The park's proximity to the densely urbanized Costa del Sol creates pressure from visitor numbers, water extraction, and urban expansion in the buffer zone.
+The park's proximity to the densely urbanised Costa del Sol creates pressure from visitor numbers, water extraction, and urban expansion in the buffer zone.
 Conservation of the Spanish ibex population requires management to prevent disease outbreaks.

 Visitor Ratings